 Angiograms usually involve a small puncture in the groin or the arm.
 A small, waterproof dressing is used, which may be removed after 3 days.
-If you have concerns about the wound: increasing pain, an enlarging lump, discharge or redness; please contact our offices, or present to the closest Casualty department/General Practitioner and notify Dr Theivendran through the treating hospitals switch board.
+If you have concerns about the wound increasing pain, an enlarging lump, discharge or redness; please contact our offices, or present to the closest emergency department and notify Dr Theivendran through the treating hospitals switch board.

 If you are taking any blood thinning medications (or are unsure if you are), Please discuss with Dr Theivendran, to ensure they are managed appropriately both before and after your angiogram.

 You may shower as normal, with the waterproof dressing intact, in the first 3 days after your angiogram.
 Dr Theivendran advises against swimming or taking a bath for 1 week after your angiogram.